Ian Broudie

 Ian Zachary Broudie (born 4 August 1958) is an English musician and singer-songwriter from Liverpool.
 After emerging from the post-punk scene in Liverpool in the late 1970s as a member of Big in Japan, Broudie went on to produce albums (sometimes under the name Kingbird) for artists including Echo & the Bunnymen, the Fall, the Coral, the Zutons and the Subways.

 Around 1989, he began writing and recording under the name Lightning Seeds, releasing the album Cloudcuckooland through Rough Trade on the independent label Ghetto Records, eventually putting together a live touring band in 1994.
 The Lightning Seeds achieved great commercial success during much of the 1990s.
 In 2004, Broudie released an album titled Tales Told under his own name.
 The Lightning Seeds reformed in 2006 and released their sixth studio album Four Winds in 2009.
-A seventh album, "See you in the stars", was released in 2022.
+A seventh album, See You in the Stars, was released in 2022.

-Early career
+Early life and career

-Ian Broudie played in Liverpool's fledgling punk scene in the 1970s.
+Ian Broudie was born into an Orthodox Jewish family.
+He played in Liverpool's fledgling punk scene in the 1970s.
 He was a member of the band Big in Japan, with Holly Johnson and Bill Drummond.
 He was also a founder member of John Peel favourites Original Mirrors in the early 1980s, and was credited as a member of Bette Bright and the Illuminations on their lone album from 1981.
 In 1983, he recorded and wrote tracks under the name Care with vocalist Paul Simpson; the duo released three singles, including the minor UK chart hit "Flaming Sword".